claudiawis/OCR_Handwritting_MLOps/README.md

     │   │   ├── prediction.py              <- Loads OCR model and define API '/predict' endpoints for prediction
     │   │   ├── gateway.py                 <- Implements authentication, role-based access control, and request distribution for prediction, training, and ingestion services
     │   │   ├── Dockerfile-prediction      <- Dockerfile for the prediction microservice
-    │   │   ├── Dockerfile-gateway         <- Dockerfile for the Gateway Service
+    │   │   ├── Dockerfile-gateway         <- Dockerfile for the Gateway service
     │   └   └── requirements.txt           <- Dependencies required for running the prediction service
     │
     ├── data/                              <- Directory for storing raw and processed data